Great Molasses Flood: Causes

 Several factors might have contributed to the disaster.
 The first factor is that the tank may have leaked from the very first day that it was filled in 1915.
-The tank was also constructed poorly and tested insufficiently, and carbon dioxide production might have raised the internal pressure due to fermentation in the tank.
+The tank was also poorly constructed and insufficiently tested, and carbon dioxide production may have raised the internal pressure due to fermentation in the tank.
 Warmer weather the previous day would have assisted in building this pressure, as the air temperature rose from 2 to 41 F over that period.
 The failure occurred from a manhole cover near the base of the tank, and a fatigue crack there possibly grew to the point of criticality.

 The tank had been filled to capacity only eight times since it was built a few years previously, putting the walls under an intermittent, cyclical load.
-Several authors say that the Purity Distilling Company was trying to out-race prohibition, as the 18th amendment was ratified the next day (January 16, 1919) and took effect one year later.
+Several authors say that the Purity Distilling Company was trying to out-race Prohibition, as the Eighteenth Amendment was ratified the next day (January 16, 1919) and took effect one year later.
 An inquiry after the disaster revealed that Arthur Jell, USIA's treasurer, neglected basic safety tests while overseeing construction of the tank, such as filling it with water insufficient to check for leaks, and ignored warning signs such as groaning noises each time the tank was filled.
 He had no architectural or engineering experience.
 When filled with molasses, the tank leaked so badly that it was painted brown to hide the leakage.
 Local residents collected leaked molasses for their homes.
-A 2014 investigation applied modern engineering analysis and found that the steel was half as thick as it should have been for a tank of its size even with the lower standards they had at the time.
-Another issue was that the steel lacked manganese and was made more brittle as a result.
+A 2014 investigation applied modern engineering analysis and found that the steel was half as thick as it should have been for a tank of its size even with the lower standards of the time.
+Another issue was that the steel lacked manganese, and was more brittle as a result.
 The tank's rivets were also apparently flawed, and cracks first formed at the rivet holes.

 In 2016, a team of scientists and students at Harvard University conducted extensive studies of the disaster, gathering data from many sources, including 1919 newspaper articles, old maps, and weather reports.
 The student researchers also studied the behavior of cold corn syrup flooding a scale model of the affected neighborhood.
 The researchers concluded that the reports of the high speed of the flood were credible.
 Two days before the disaster, warmer molasses had been added to the tank, reducing the viscosity of the fluid.
 When the tank collapsed, the fluid cooled quickly as it spread, until it reached Boston's winter evening temperatures and the viscosity increased dramatically.
 The Harvard study concluded that the molasses cooled and thickened quickly as it rushed through the streets, hampering efforts to free victims before they suffocated.